Makkuusen/TimingSystem/README.md

 ## DEPENDENCIES

 1. World Edit
-2. SQL Database.
+2. MYSQL Database.
 It needs a database connection.
 Configure it in the plugins config.yml.
 3. [optional] HolographicDisplays